rex-williams/music-tools/README.md

-# music-tools
+# scripts

-The Music Scripts i have made.
+Scripts i have made.

 # Install
 it's just a simple shell script put it in your $PATH